ams-www/New-Tab/README.md

 ## Usage

-- Click the “＋追加” (Add) button to create a new shortcut.
+- Click the “＋Add” button to create a new shortcut.
 - Enter a name, URL, and the image URL (PNG, JPG, SVG, etc.).
 - To delete a shortcut, click the × button on the tile.
 - If no image URL is set, a default icon will be displayed.